 Nature is a vital part of any trip.
 The biggest local nature attraction was the Sourland Mountain Preserve.
 From its website, I thought this would be a modest, ho-hum hike, but it was a lot more fun than that.
 Parts of the hike were uphill, and it turns out there are huge boulders near the trail that date back 180 million years, back when the area was underwater.
 Climbing around on the ancient rocks was an unexpected bonus.

+What are some other cool things to do in New Brunswick?
+Let’s talk food.
 Every trip must include a few meals at local restaurants.
 In addition to the grease trucks we went to a place called Jamaican Jerk An’ Ting for authentic ethnic cuisine.
 Jerk chicken, cabbage, rice and beans… good eating!

 For me, travel is always about getting to experience the local way of life, the local culture.
 That’s true whether I’m in some foreign town or even somewhere as un-exotic as central Jersey.
 Places like this restaurant help me do that.